Member Orientation & Guide

 ICPC workshops are taught by members as well as guest artists.
 We run a three-season workshop schedule (fall/spring/summer), with workshop proposals due in advance of each season.

-If you have never taught a workshop before, we recommend being a workshop assistant for one or more workshops before teaching your own.
+We are currently developing a training for those who have never taught a workshop before and are interested.
 We also encourage you to take advantage of the experience of your fellow members and ask for help or advice when planning your workshops.